Frequently Asked Questions

 Do you cater for vegetarian and other special diets?

-Yes, most of the meals are buffet style but please advise us of your dietary requirements so that we can arrange this in advance.
+Yes, most of the meals are buffet style in the hotels, so you can select the dishes that suit you.
+Please advise us of your dietary requirements in advance so that we can ensure options will be available for you.

 What vaccinations do you recommend?